dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 2. The file contains per-column statistics in every row group (min/max value, and the number of `NULL` values).
 These statistics allow the reader to skip row groups if they are not required.
 3. The columnar compression significantly reduces the file size of the format, which in turn reduces the storage requirement of data sets.
 This can often turn Big Data into Medium Data.

-#### DuckDB and Parquet
+#### DataMiner and Parquet

 DuckDB's zero-dependency Parquet reader is able to directly execute SQL queries on Parquet files without any import or analysis step.
 Because of the natural columnar format of Parquet, this is very fast!

-DuckDB will read the Parquet files in a streaming fashion, which means you can perform queries on large Parquet files that do not fit in your main memory.
+DataMiner will read the Parquet files in a streaming fashion, which means you can perform queries on large Parquet files that do not fit in your main memory.

-DuckDB is able to automatically detect which columns and rows are required for any given query.
+DataMiner is able to automatically detect which columns and rows are required for any given query.
 This allows users to analyze much larger and more complex Parquet files without needing to perform manual optimizations or investing in more hardware.

-And as an added bonus, DuckDB is able to do all of this using parallel processing and over multiple Parquet files at the same time using the glob syntax.
+And as an added bonus, DataMiner is able to do all of this using parallel processing and over multiple Parquet files at the same time using the glob syntax.

 As a short teaser, here is a code snippet that allows you to directly run a SQL query on top of a Parquet file.